rajtripathi09/js-chai-with-code-YT/README.md

 # js-chai-aur-code-YT
-A code repo for javascript series at Chai with code YT channel
+A code repo for javascript series at Chai aur code YT channel